Myth or fact?

 If requirements of your workplace have a negative effect on any protected personal characteristic, speak up.
 Suggest accommodations that could make things better for you.
 Put your request in writing.
 We offer some tips on how to talk to your employer or write them a letter.

-Allow a reasonable amount of time to respond
+Allow a reasonable time to respond

 Allow your employer a reasonable amount of time to respond to your request.
 If you and your employer agree on a solution, get it in writing.
 If your request is refused, ask for a written explanation.